Curious about “what data can you gather about your website from Google Search Console”?

 Clicks, on the other hand, are counted when a user clicks on a link from Google search results to your property.
 These metrics are essential for assessing your site’s visibility and user engagement.

-Tracking search impressions and clicks helps you understand how well your site is performing in search results.
+Tracking local search performance plus impressions and clicks helps you understand how well your site is performing in search results.
 For instance, if your site has a high number of impressions but a low number of clicks, this may indicate that while your site appears frequently in search results, it might not be compelling enough for users to click on.

 By analyzing your search impressions position, you can gain insight to guide you in refining your content and meta descriptions to improve clickthrough rates.